bikeindex/bike_index_ios/docs/app-icons.md

 5. Edit AppIcon.swift to:
 	- add a new case for this icon
 	- update the `description` field to add a user-facing display name
+6. Update this docs/app-icons.md file if any icons have been added or removed!
-6. Test the icon on a device!
+7. Test the icon on a device!

 ## In-app display